josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 # The Template Type Checking Engine

 The `typecheck` package is concerned with template type-checking, the process by which the compiler determines and understands the TypeScript types of constructs within component templates.
-It's used to perform actual type checking of templates (similarly to how TypeScript checks code for type errors).
+It is used to perform actual type checking of templates (similarly to how TypeScript checks code for type errors).
 It also provides the `TemplateTypeChecker` API which is a conceptual analogue to TypeScript's own `ts.TypeChecker`, exposing various semantic details about template types to consumers such as the Angular Language Service.

 The template type-checking engine is complex, as TypeScript itself is not very pluggable when it comes to the type system.
 The main algorithm for template type-checking is as follows: